 Symbol Туре Location

+25 L 04

 30 L 04

-1 С 97
+1 C 97

 35 L 09

 40 L 09

 't' V 95

 45 L 14

 50 L 14

 55 L 15

 60 L 15

 99 L 16

-Fig. 21.28 | Symbol table for program of Fig. 21.27.
+Fig. 19.32 Symbol table for program of Fig. 19.31.
 (Part 2 of 2.)

 Most Simple statements convert directly to single SML instructions.
-The exceptions in this program are remarks, the if/goto statement in line 20 and the let statements.
-Remarks do not translate into machine language.
-However, the line number for a remark is placed in the symbol table in case the line number is referenced in a goto statement or an if/goto statement.
-Line 20 of the program specifies that, if the condition y == x is true, program control is transferred to line 60.
-Since line 60 appears later in the program, the first pass of the compiler has not as yet placed 60 in the symbol table.
-(Statement line numbers are placed in the symbol table only when they appear as the first token in a statement.)
-Therefore, it's not possible at this time to determine the operand of the SML branch zero instruction at location 03 in the array of SML instructions.
+The exceptions in this program are remarks, the if...goto statement in line 20 and the let statements.
+Remarks don't translate into machine language.
+However, the line number for a remark is placed in the symbol table in case the line number is referenced in a goto or an if...goto statement.
+Line 20 of the program specifies that if the condition y == x is true, program control is transferred to line 60.
+Because line 60 appears later in the program, the first pass of the compiler has not as yet placed 60 in the symbol table (statement line numbers are placed in the symbol table only when they appear as the first token in a statement).
+Therefore, it isn't possible at this time to determine the operand of the SML branch zero instruction at location 03 in the array of SML instructions.
 The compiler places 60 in location 03 of the flags array to indicate that the second pass completes this instruction.

-We must keep track of the next instruction location in the SML array because there is not a one-to-one correspondence between Simple statements and SML instructions.
-For example, the if/goto statement of line 20 compiles into three SML instructions.
+We must keep track of the next instruction location in the SML array, because there is not a one-to-one correspondence between Simple statements and SML instructions.
+For example, the if...goto statement of line 20 compiles into three SML instructions.
 Each time an instruction is produced, we must increment the instruction counter to the next location in the SML array.
 Note that the size of Simpletron's memory could present a problem for Simple programs with many statements, variables and constants.
 It's conceivable that the compiler will run out of memory.
 To test for this case, your program should contain a data counter to keep track of the location at which the next variable or constant will be stored in the SML array.
-If the value of the instruction counter is larger than the value of the data counter, the SML array is full.
-In this case, the compilation process should terminate, and the compiler should print an error message indicating that it ran out of memory during compilation.
-This serves to emphasize that, although the programmer is freed from the burdens of managing memory by the compiler, the compiler itself must carefully determine the placement of instructions and data in memory and must check for such errors as memory being exhausted during the compilation process.
+If the value of the instruction process should terminate and the compiler should print an error message indicating that it ran out of memory during compilation.
+This serves to emphasize that, although you are freed from the burdens of managing memory by the compiler, the compiler itself must carefully determine the placement of instructions and data in memory, and must check for such errors as memory being exhausted during the compilation process.